Shockwave Therapy

 Failed PT?
 Try Shockwave Therapy.

 The Athlete’s Secret for Chronic Pain.
-Radial Shockwave Therapy (RSWT) is a non-invasive ‘power tool’ for healing.
+Radial Shockwave Therapy (RSWT) in Brooklyn is a non-invasive ‘power tool’ for healing.
 It uses acoustic waves to physically break up stubborn scar tissue and calcification, jumpstarting the body’s natural repair process where other treatments have failed.

 Priority Appt for Shockwave